 Is my African Dwarf Frog too fat?
-Normally, you should be able to barely see the pelvic bones through the skin on the frog’s back, but if you can’t see it at all, the your african dwarf frog is too fat.
+Normally, you should be able to barely see the pelvic bones through the skin on the frog’s back, but if you can’t see it at all, your African dwarf frog is too fat.

-Now you have know how to check if your frog is too fat it skinny.
+Now you have to know how to check if your frog is too fat it skinny.

 So the question is, is your pet frog too fat or normal?
 It’s left for you to figure out.